Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Results and Discussion

 In addition, these light-cone effects also contribute to the sample variance (see \cref{sec:covariance}) and here the integrated contributions are relevant on larger scales and higher redshifts.
 This extra positive contribution therefore leads to a reduction in SNR for local type $\fNL$.
 In these forecasts, we include the same terms in the covariance as we do in the signal.

 Previous studies, such as \cite{Wang_2020,Guedezounme:2024pbj}, have considered the impact of the uncertainty in the luminosity function on the constraints of $\fNL$, however these have not included the impact of integrated corrections.
 In that scenario, both $\mathcal{Q}$ and $b_e$ are poorly constrained by the power spectrum and therefore there is a large increase in the uncertainty on $\fNL$.
-However, with the additional inclusion of integrated effects, the large lensing contribution yields far tighter constraints on $\mathcal{Q}$ and thus tighter constraints on $\fNL$ than in the local effects only case.
+However, with the additional inclusion of integrated effects, the large lensing contribution yields far tighter constraints on $\alpha_{\mathcal{Q}}$ -- which helps to break the degeneracy between it and $\fNL$, arising from the $(\mathcal{H}/k)^2$ local projection terms.
+Thus the inclusion of the integrated terms yields tighter constraints on $\fNL$ than in the local effects only case.
 This is demonstrated for a \textit{Euclid}-like survey in \cref{fig:localint_fnl}, with only local corrections, $\sigma(\fNL)= 12.0$, in blue and when including integrated effects, $\sigma(\fNL)= 4.5$, in green.

 In order, to understand the impact of additional contributions to the covariance and the added nuisance parameters $\alpha_{\mathcal{Q}}, \alpha_{b_e}$, we can forecast the uncertainty on $\fNL$ with and without the additional corrections to the covariance.
 However, we find that the additional corrections to the covariance has a minimal impact on the constraints on $\fNL$ despite it leading to noticeably worse constraints on other bias parameters, notably $\alpha_{\mathcal{Q}}$, compared to the Newtonian covariance case.
-Marginalised constraints on $\fNL$ for a full relativistic analysis are shown in Table~\ref{tab:constaint_res}.
+Marginalised constraints on $\fNL$ for a full relativistic analysis are shown in \cref{tab:constaint_res}.